 Status of Title

-Looking past who nominally holds title (determining who is really in control) can be a challenging exercise, but in most cases it is possible to trace this information through local real property records, DBA filings at the county or state level, or through the Secretary of State and Texas Comptroller-not to mention miscellaneous data accessible on the Internet.
+Looking past who nominally holds title (and determining who is really in control) can be a challenging exercise, but in most cases it is possible to trace this information through local real property records, DBA filings at the county or state level, or through the Secretary of State and Texas Comptroller—not to mention miscellaneous data accessible on the Internet.
 The exception occurs when a cautious individual or entity has made a deliberate and diligent effort from the beginning to remain as anonymous as possible.
 It is nearly always impossible to add anonymity to an existing asset protection structure.
 It must be built-in at the outset.

 Note that it is possible to purchase, own, and convey property without recording transfer documents.
 There is no law or requirement that all deeds must be recorded.
 It is likewise possible to purchase, own, and convey property without ever buying a policy of title insurance or entering the offices of a title company.
 But the reality is that unrecorded interests are difficult to sell.
 How would a prospective buyer verify the seller’s ownership?
 Also, buyers in the real world often want title insurance, and their lenders will (by law) require it.